n8n-io/n8n-docs/docs/integrations/creating-nodes/code/create-first-node.md

 Now all our optional fields are presented in the UI and can be set individually depending on the user’s use-case.

-## Creating the UI for credentials
+## Creating the UI for credentials'

 Most REST APIs use some sort of authentication mechanism.
 FriendGrid's REST API uses API Keys.
 The API Key informs them about who is making the request to their system and gives you access to all the functionality that the API provides.
 Given all the things it can do, this has to be treated as a sensitive piece of information and should be kept private.